redhat-best-practices-for-k8s/test-network-function/README.md

 ## Running the tests with in a prebuild container

-### Polling test imahe
+### Polling test image
 An image is built and is available at this repository: [quay.io](https://quay.io/repository/testnetworkfunction/test-network-function)
 The image can be pulled using :
 ```shell script
 docker pull quay.io/testnetworkfunction/test-network-function
 ```
 ### Check cluster resources
-Some tests suites such as platform-alteration requires node access to get node configuration like hugepage.
+Some tests suites such as platform-alteration require node access to get node configuration like hugepage.
 In order to get the required information, the test suite does not ssh into nodes, but instead rely on [oc debug tools ](https://docs.openshift.com/container-platform/3.7/cli_reference/basic_cli_operations.html#debug).
 This tool makes it easier to fetch information from nodes and also to debug running pods.

-In short, oc debug tool will launch a new container ending with "-debug" suffix, the container will be destroyed once the debug session is done.To be able to create the debug pod,  The cluster should have enough resources, otherwise those tests would fail.
+In short, oc debug tool will launch a new container ending with "-debug" suffix, the container will be destroyed once the debug session is done.
+To be able to create the debug pod,  the cluster should have enough resources, otherwise those tests would fail.

 **Note:**
 It's recommended to clean up disk space and make sure there's enough resources to deploy another container image in every node before starting the tests.